 Day 6: Return to Camp Vermilion for clean up, sauna, dinner, closing campfire, and one more night in camp.

 Fri/Sat: Depart for home after breakfast.

 Typical Weekend Canoe Trip Itinerary (5 days)

 Thurs: Arrive at Camp Vermilion by 2:00 pm for orientation, dinner, and opening campfire.
-Housing that evening is typically in our Bakk House retreat center.
+Housing that evening is either in Voyageur Lodge or the Bakk House retreat center.